Pull Up! Here’s What Happened At Cardi B’s P-Poppin’ Dance-Hall Themed 29th Birthday Bashment

 The dancehall-themed party went down at River Studios in Los Angeles last night.
 Her guest list full of celebrity VIPs were urged to dress for the Dancehall theme.
 Cardi showed off her post-baby bawwwdyyy in a gold and black bustier and black booty shorts with her hubby Offset rocking a matching outfit.

 Later in the night, Cardi B who is half Trinidadian and half Dominican changed outfits into a cheetah print bra and added fishnets to really get her whines and dancehall ticks in — very much on theme!
-There were plenty of agile celebrities in attendance and popping their pum-pums to dancehall music including Meg THee Stallion, Normani, and Dancehall Queen Spice, who also performed at the huge party.
+There were plenty of agile celebrities in attendance and popping their pum-pums to dancehall music including Meg Thee Stallion, Normani, Teyana Taylor, Karrueche and Dancehall Queen Spice, who also performed at the huge party.

 Singer Ella Mai was also spotted at the event letting her waistline go crazy.
 She had some moves!